AIXI Investors Have Opportunity to Lead Xiao-I Corporation Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces that it has filed a class action on behalf of purchasers of Xiao-I Corporation (NASDAQ: AIXI) (i) American depository shares ("ADSs") pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about March 9, 2023 (the "IPO" or "Offering"); and/or (ii) securities between March 9, 2023 and July 12, 2024 (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 16, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of Xiao-I Corporation (NASDAQ: AIXI): (i) American depository shares ("ADSs") pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about March 9, 2023 (the "IPO" or "Offering"); and/or (ii) securities between March 9, 2023 and July 12, 2024, both dates inclusive (the "Class Period"), of the important December 16, 2024 lead plaintiff deadline.

 What to do next: To join the Xiao-I class action, go to https://rosenlegal.com/submit-form/?case_id=25023 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 16, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.